 Vermeule specified that common-good constitutionalism is “not tethered to particular written instruments of civil law or the will of the legislators who created them.”
 However, the determination of the common good made by the legislators is instrumental insofar as it embodies the background principles of the natural law.
 In other words, while the legislative intent is not per se controlling, positive law always seeks to put into effect natural law principles, and the intended principles behind the positive law are controlling.
 In that vein, he also says that “officials (including, but by no means limited to, judges)” will need “a candid willingness to ‘legislate morality'” in order to create a “just and well-ordered society.”

-It seems like there are a lot of things more important to Vermeule than process.
+It seems like there are many things more important to Vermeule than process.

 I love my family, my friends and my community.
 There are a lot of things more important to me than process.
 The Enemy is he who threatens the people I love.